 How is fiberglass made?
 Fiberglass is made in a process called pultrusion.
 So, what exactly is pultrusion?
 Pultrusion is a manufacturing method for producing continuous lengths of reinforced polymer structural shapes with a constant cross-section.
 Raw materials, a liquid resin mixture, and reinforcing glass fibers are pulled through a heated steel forming die using a continuous pulling device and completely saturating the reinforcements.

 In this way, FRP structural shapes can be continuously produced in an automated, energy-efficient process.
 The resin hardens from the heated steel pultrusion mold.
-The final product is a strong, lightweight product that follows the shape of the mold.
+The final product is a strong, lightweight piece that follows the mold's shape.

-During the manufacturing process, if desired, the resin systems and glass content can be adjusted which will alter the composite matrices to produce pultruded fiberglass tubes.
-The resulting pultruded profile can have different features and attributes, such as high strength, tolerance of different temperature ranges, as well as flame-retardant, track-resistant, and corrosion-resistant properties.
+During the manufacturing process, if desired, the resin systems and glass content can be adjusted to alter the composite matrix and produce pultruded fiberglass tubes.
+The resulting pultruded profile can have various features and attributes, such as high strength, tolerance for wide temperature ranges, and flame-retardant, track-resistant, and corrosion-resistant properties.

-In addition, pultruded profiles can be customized and branded by adding pigments during the pultrusion process.
+In addition, pultruded profiles can be customized and branded by adding pigments during pultrusion.
 A UV-resistant treatment can be added to increase the product’s durability for external applications.

 Performance Matters

 A pultruded profile is extremely strong.
-For example, when comparing pultruded fiberglass and steel, there is a range of performance characteristics that need to be considered.
+For example, when comparing pultruded fiberglass and steel, a range of performance characteristics must be considered.
 Specifically, two key aspects to consider include:

 - how the product performs under stress